 Versions of this "club" style espresso machine have been produced since at least the early 70s.
 And maybe the early 60s.
 The extended Zacconi/Di Carli clan around Milano seems to be the unifying factor.
-The earliest example we've seen is the early 70s SAMA Lusso/Club, which was also obviously the basis of the equally rare Bezzera "Family" model, followed by the equally rare La Romana, and finally, years later, was resurrected and finally mass produced by Ponte Vecchio as the Lusso.
+The earliest machine we've seen is early 70s vintage SAMA Lusso/Club, which was obviously the basis of the equally rare Bezzera "Family" model, followed by the equally rare La Romana, and finally, years later, was resurrected and finally mass produced by Ponte Vecchio as the Lusso.

 The term "club" has historically been associated with small footprint one group machines that include features normally found on larger commercial machines.
 Like a hot water spigot in addition to the steam wand, and the pipes onboard to optionally have the boiler and/or drain either "plumbed in," or refilled by hand.
 All making these presumably suitable for a small "club" or cafe.

 The La Romana has a massive brass boiler, a spring driven piston group built by Zacconi (relatives may have been making the La Romana and using family connections to source the group) fed by a dipper tube into the boiler.
 The large boiler means not only that you can pull several shots without re-filling, unlike a Pavoni or Olympia, it provides thermal stability not often found in home dipper machines.

 "Home" spring piston lever machines are usually characterized by lighter, more "delicate" shots, because the brew pressure is set by the spring rate (pushing on the arm won't do you any good!)
 There is less "crema" on top of the shot because there's less bubbles in the shot.
 But the extraction is "better" and the shots tend to be "sweeter" because there is less liklihood of "overextraction," and pulling the last bitter flavors out of a spent puck.
 Some people get too obsessed with crema production when they should be concentrating more on the actual "taste" of their espresso.